 None of the REVIEWS on the site are of the band that will perform at your wedding.

-Just what are you seeing on this type of 'band' website?
+So, what are you seeing on this 'band' website?

 The player 'pool' generally consists of either inexperienced musicians looking to hone their skills at any opportunity, or more experienced players who prefer to fill in the gig calendar until something better comes along.